 Group 1 take the bus back to Kiev and end tour.

-Group 2 continue onto Odessa where we check into our hostel.
+Group 2 continue onto Odessa and we will check into our hotel

 Sunday 10th November – Tiraspol

-Breakfast in Odessa, followed by tour of the infamous Odessa Catacombs which stretch for hundreds of kilometres and were used by partisans during WW2.
+Breakfast in Odessa, followed by a tour of the infamous Odessa Catacombs which stretch for hundreds of kilometres and were used by partisans during WW2.

-At 16:00 we will meet our fixers and departure for the 3 hour bus ride to Tiraspol, capital of the breakaway republic of Transnistria.
+At 16:00 we will meet our fixers and departure for the 3 hour bus ride to Tiraspol, capital of the breakaway, rebel republic of Transnistria.

-On arrival in Tiraspol, we register with immigration before transferring to the local version of the Soviet Inn tourist hotel.
+On arrival in Tiraspol, we register with immigration and KGB/MGB before transferring to the local version of the Soviet Inn tourist hotel.
 This is the quintessential Soviet experience in the region’s original tourist hotel.

 Overnight in Soviet Hotel.